wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 == Changelog ==

+= 1.0.1 =

+* fixed bug - switching tabs in Firefox and Chrome caused issues in some complex animations.
+Currently published animation profiles were not affected but it is recommended to update anyway.

 = 1.0.0 =

 * fixed automatic update issue.
-Now additional animations profiles can be installed to a dedicater folder ouside the plugins folder and are not deleted on automatic plugin update.
+Now additional animation profiles can be installed in a dedicated folder outside the plugin's directory and are not deleted on automatic plugin update.

 = 0.9.9 =